In this delicious slow cooker goulash recipe, tender chunks of beef are simmered in the slow cooker in a rich, paprika-infused sauce.

 You don't have to!
 I used to brown the meat in a skillet, then cook the onions, garlic, and paprika, and finally add the cooked mixture to the slow cooker pan.

-This recipe was written for 2 lb. of meat.
-If your chuck roast is larger, say, 3 lb., you'll probably need to cook the stew for 4 hours on high (8 hours on low).
+This recipe was written for 2 pounds of meat.
+If your chuck roast is larger, say, 3 pounds, you'll need to cook the stew for 4 hours on high (8 hours on low).

 You should also add more seasonings and liquids - I would try adding an extra tablespoon of paprika and an extra half a cup of broth.